pivotal-cf/p-flux/README.md

 ### Dispatcher

 The dispatcher owns the store and is the only one who should be allowed to change it.
-The dispatcher has a `dispatch` method for firing events
+The dispatcher has a `dispatch` method for firing events:

 ```
 var Dispatcher = require('p-flux').Dispatcher
 Dispatcher.dispatch({type: 'addName', data: 'Bob'});
 ```

-The `dispatch` method is intended to be called from Actions or dispatcherHandlers, but **not directly from React Components**.
+The `dispatch` method should be called from Actions or dispatcherHandlers, but **not directly from React Components**.

 When `dispatch` is called with an event, the Dispatcher calls the `onDispatch` callback with the event.
 The event is then delegated to the appropriate `dispatchHandler` (which should be included as an option on `useStore`).

 The Dispatcher has a `$store` key, which is an instance of [PUI Cursor](https://github.com/pivotal-cf/pui-cursor).
 An example dispatcherHandler might look like: